-Namibia: Interest Grows In Africa’s Oil-And-Gas Hot-Spot - Africa.com
+Namibia: Interest grows in Africa’s oil-and-gas hot-spot - Africa.com

 Of the three major discoveries, the TotalEnergies Venus find may be the largest, with at least 1 Bbl of recoverable oil resources having been found.

 All of these discoveries are yet to be finally appraised, which will be crucial in determining their commercial viability.
 Issues such as permeability, gas/oil ratio and reservoir quality need to be addressed.
-If developed, Venus would also be the deepest offshore development ever.
+If developed, Venus would also be the deepest offshore development ever (https://apo-opa.co/4gR985B).

 Production prospects